guerined/Border-crossing-wait-time-prediction/README.md

-# Border crossing wait time prediction
+# Peace Arch border crossing wait time prediction

 Build XGBoost model to predict border crossing wait time at Peace Arch for each hour Collected data from: